Data-Corruption/Servo/docs/content/_index.md

 ---
 title: Use Servo
 linkTitle: Use Servo
 description: Dedicated game server manager, friend group sized.
-Install it, add a driver, and let your friends handle the restart button.
+Install it, add a driver, and play.
 number: "01"
 ---